Play a Walking Bass Line Like a Pro in 4 Easy Steps (You Don’t Even Need A Bass)

 Step 2: Downbeats Get Root Notes

-Remember, for a strong bass part, the most important notes are the root and the 5th.
+Remember, for a strong bass part, the most important notes are the root notes and the 5th.
 On the downbeat of every bar, write in the corresponding root (if there is more than one chord per bar, write in the root on the first beat the chord is introduced).

 Step 2: Put the root note on every downbeat